carlosrd/LP3/README.md

 Java application for playing checkers between two players or one player against the computer.

 In the second case, the machine calculates their movements using some heuristics and backtracking.
-The best move from tree is obtained using a strategy * MIN-MAX * (Minimax) with pruning * ALPHA-BETA *
+The best move from tree is obtained using a strategy *MIN-MAX* (Minimax) with *ALPHA-BETA* pruning

 ======================================